Huy-DNA/MPiSC/implementations/ltqueue/report/main.typ

   We have proved the theorem.
 ]

+== ABA problem

+ABA problem is unlikely to occur, because any CAS usage increases the value of a monotonic tag.

 == Memory safety

 Memory allocation and deallocation are performed only in the SPSC data structure.
 Since @ltqueue has proved that it's memory-safe, the modified algorithm is also memory-safe.